 Daisy Feidt has worked at Access Living for more than 20 years.
 She has held a wide variety of management positions and led the organization through multiple strategic planning processes.
 She has extensive management experience in fundraising, evaluation, and program implementation.
 Daisy is an alumna of Leadership Greater Chicago, a prestigious and competitive program that provides community awareness and networking opportunities for leaders in Chicago.
 Daisy is on the board of BPI, a public interest law, and policy center and is the vice president of the Illinois Network of Centers for Independent Living, the state association of centers for independent living.

 James A. Ferg-Cadima has built a public service career on shaping and enforcing civil rights protections at the federal, state, and local levels.
 In July 2019, Governor JB Pritzker appointed Ferg-Cadima as Chair of the Illinois Human Rights Commission (Commission), which adjudicates claims of unlawful discrimination under the Illinois Human Rights Act.
-His appointment is awaiting confirmation before the Illinois Senate.

 Dan currently works with people with primarily physical disabilities as the Adaptive Sport Program & Event Facilitator with the Chicago Park District (CPD) Special Recreation Department.
 With over thirty years experience utilizing sport as a tool for advocacy, he coordinates and coaches youth and adult teams in wheelchair basketball and wheelchair softball, as well as a network within the Paralympic movement.
 Mentoring and advocacy is close to Dan’s heart as he was born with Osteogenesis Imperfecta (OI) and when he discovered sport at the age of fifteen, it forever changed his life.
 Today he works to share that gift with others.